Skip to main content

 Debra Duquette, '92 MS, CGC

-Director, Graduate Program in Genetic Counseling, Associate Professor of Medicine (Cardiology) and Center for Genetic Medicine, Northwestern University
+Director, Graduate Program in Genetic Counseling, Professor of Medicine (Cardiology) and Center for Genetic Medicine, Northwestern University

 Debra Duquette received her Bachelor of Science degree in biological science and secondary education from Michigan State University.
 She was in the first class of graduates that received a Master of Science degree in genetic counseling from the Graduate Program in Genetic Counseling in the Northwestern University Feinberg School of Medicine in 1992.
 She received her board certification from ABGC in 1993.